 Thousands of people poured in to help, but by the end, the casualty count reached 844 passengers and 4 crew members, a death toll exceeded only by the sinking of the Titanic.

 Eastland was salvaged and subsequently sold to the Naval Reserve, where she would find her chance at redemption.
 She was refitted as a gunboat and renamed USS Wilmette on February 20, 1918, only three years after the disaster.
 She remained stationed at the Great Lakes Naval Station, serving as a training vessel for sailors during WWI.
-After the war, she continued to journey through the Great Lakes, transporting trainees to the Naval Station, and even sinking a captured former German submarine on Lake Michigan.
-On February 17, 1941, she was given the hull designation of IX-29, and was set to resume training in Chicago during WWII.
+After the war, she continued to journey through the Great Lakes, transporting trainees to the Naval Station, and even sinking a captured World War I German U-boat on Lake Michigan.
+On February 17, 1941, she was given the hull designation of IX-29, and resumed Navy training in Chicago during WWII.

 Together with the USS Wolverine and USS Sable, the USS Wilmette helped train thousands of sailors and especially deck gun crews for Merchant Marine ships, which were being fitted with armament to protect themselves against German submarines, which often attacked on the surface, marking her place in history for the second time.
 After the end of the war, she was decommissioned in November 1945, and later sold to the Hyman Michaels Company.
 The Eastland found a second life through the U.S. Navy and despite her initial tragedy, she went on to help the nation win a war.